 Stream 4 includes Early Research Project, Thesis Research Project and Thesis Defense, with all three as compulsory curriculum elements.
-The MSc thesis project ties the learning together in a major project and is reported in writing and orally.
+The MSc thesis project ties the learning together in a major research project and students report in oral and written form.
 Projects should draw on earlier science and technology, sector and/or innovation work, and connect research with innovation.
 (Main responsibility for Learning Outcomes Framework 1.1 – 1.5, 3.1, 3.4, 4.1-4.5).